 - refund of the original price - usually back onto your card which takes about 5 days.

 - Airmail replacements to Australasia and the Americas are a special case.

-Most people prefer to pay £5 to upgrade to airmail.
+Most people prefer to pay £10 to upgrade to airmail.

-Some are happy with cheap green 12 or 8 week surface mail which we pay for.
+Some are happy with cheap green 12 or 8-week surface mail which we pay for.

 We have to say the usual things that are written on receipts

 - Usually your shoes come with a chit that says